ashleyannlaz/web-45-web-sprint-challenge-advanced-state-management-ashleyannlaz/README.md

 ## Submission format

-* [ ] Submit via Codegrade by commiting and pushing any new changes.
+* [ ] Submit via Code grade by committing and pushing any new changes.
-* [ ] Check codegrade for automated feedback.
+* [ ] Check code grade for automated feedback.
-* [ ] Check codegrade on Monday following the Sprint Challenge for reviewer feedback.
+* [ ] Check code grade on Monday following the Sprint Challenge for reviewer feedback.
 For more information on how to access and read your feedback, check [here](https://www.notion.so/lambdaschool/How-to-View-Feedback-in-CodeGrade-c5147cee220c4044a25de28bcb6bb54a)
-* [ ] Any changes pushed to your <firstName-lastName> branch will resubmited to codegrade if pushed before the sprint challenge deadline.
+* [ ] Any changes pushed to your <firstName-lastName> branch will resubmitted to code grade if pushed before the sprint challenge deadline.
 Changes after the deadline will not be reviewed.
 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers to the questions within `interview_answers.md` file.
 These will not be counted as a part of your sprint score but will be helpful for preparing you for your endorsement interview, and enhancing overall understanding.